Halloween Pet Safety

 Halloween is a lot of fun for the whole family, but our pets can sometimes get overwhelmed and even be put in harm’s way.
-To help you and your furry family have a safe holiday, our animal hospital has come up with Halloween pet safety tips.
+To help you and your furry family have a safe holiday, our animal hospital has come up with Halloween pet safety tips so you can avoid a trip to the emergency vet.

 Costumes, whether for your pet or the rest of your family, can be stressful and hazardous for pets.
 Keep in mind that pets sometimes don’t understand that it’s still you under all the ghoulish make-up or gorilla mask, and they may feel uneasy and even defensive.
 If you notice your pet is nervous, around you and your costumed guests, put them in a quiet room with a few toys where they can relax.